tylerwatkins101/cs498-visualization-project/README.md

 Triggers are utilized in two ways for this visualization.

 The buttons along the top of the visualization container are triggers to change scenes.
-The buttons are: "Viz-Scene 1", "Viz-Scene 2", "Viz-Scene-3" and "About the Visualizaton".
+The buttons are labelled such that their functions are made to be obvious: "Viz-Scene 1", "Viz-Scene 2", "Viz-Scene-3" and "About the Visualizaton".

 The user event of clicking one of these buttons changes the current state of the visualization by changing the visualization scene.
 Affordance is used such that the button that represents the current state of the visualization is displayed with an increased brightness.
 When the user mouses over the other buttons they become temporarily highlighted which indicates to the user that they may be clicked.
 Upon clicking a button this triggers a change to the corresponding scene being displayed.